Enhancing Learning, Teaching and Assessment in Programme Design

 The University aims to equip its alumni, as future leaders, professionals and citizens, to better understand the issues and impacts of non-sustainability, and to apply their university learning in ways which more effectively contribute to the design of sustainable solutions and impacts.
 Education for Sustainable Development and Global Citizenship means providing students with experienced and appropriate transferable skills to equip them for the workplace and their role in building and sustaining the future global community.

-When developing new programmes, developers and Colleges/School should consider how their programme will contribute towards this aim.
+When developing new programmes, developers and Faculties/School should consider how their programme will contribute towards this aim.

 Examples of how programmes can include ESDGC are as follows: